U.S. health officials have authorized bivalent boosters for the Moderna and Pfizer-BioNTech COVID-19 vaccines.

 For people receiving their initial doses of the COVID-19 vaccine, that means you can get the bivalent booster two months or more after the final dose of your primary vaccine series.
 For people who have received boosters, you can get the bivalent booster two months or more after your most recent booster.

 People who are moderately or severely immunocompromised also can get the bivalent booster at least two months after their previous vaccine dose.

 If you recently had COVID-19 and are vaccinated, you can get the bivalent booster when you are well — as long as two months have passed from your previous vaccine dose.

-Talk to your doctor if you’re unsure about whether you can get the bivalent booster.
+Talk to your doctor if you’re unsure about whether you or your loved ones can get the bivalent booster.
 You also can use the CDC’s online tool to determine if you’re eligible.